USS Governor Buckingham: Service

 On 30 September 1864 Governor Buckingham took part off Fort Fisher in the destruction of the British-based blockade runner Black Hawk.
 Having been damaged in several accidental collisions, she entered Norfolk Navy Yard for drydocking on 27 October, and returned off New Inlet on 3 December.
 Later that month she took part in the first engagement of the Fleet against Fort Fisher, renewing the engagement for 2 days; then her boats were sent in to reembark troops.

 The second attack upon Fort Fisher (13 to 16 January 1865) resulted in its capture.
 On 13 January Governor Buckingham was stationed off Half Moon Battery, assisting troops from the transports to land; she also landed provisions, ammunition and entrenching tools.
 After the battle on 16–17 January she was employed in carrying the wounded to the transports.
 On several occasions, in obedience to orders, she shelled the woods near Half Moon Battery.
 She remained in the area of Fort Fisher through January, dispersing bands of Confederate troops, and on the 19th shelled them out of entrenchments near the beach, allowing Union forces to advance and capture a number of prisoners.

 On 4 February Governor Buckingham stood out to sea, arriving Norfolk Navy Yard on the 8th.
-As her boilers and machinery were out of repair, she was decommissioned 27 March and on 12 July 1865 was sold at public auction at California.
+As her boilers and machinery were out of repair, she was decommissioned 27 March and on 12 July 1865 was sold at public auction at the Brooklyn Navy Yard.
+Redocumented as a merchant ship under the name Equator, the vessel was homeported in New York.
+She was converted to a barge in 1893.